Number Extractor

 Financial analysts extract transaction amounts from bank statements.
 QA engineers extract error codes from server logs.
 Researchers mine measurement data from papers.
 E-commerce teams extract prices from competitor listings.

-Why use Number Extractor
+Reasons to use Number Extractor

 Manual extraction from a 500-word email takes 2-3 minutes and risks missing values.
 This tool completes the same task in under a second with zero missed numbers.